Young, Marr & Associates was recently named as one of the top law firms by the American Society of Legal Advocates (ASLA).

 Gail Marr started her legal career as a district attorney at the Bucks County DA’s office.
 She has been in private practice in Pennsylvania and New Jersey state and federal courts for over 20 years, with an emphasis on criminal defense.
 She has handled well over 5000 cases and has received numerous awards in the area of criminal advocacy.
 She is a member of the prestigious American College of DUI Defense and is recognized throughout Bucks, Montgomery, Lehigh and Northampton counties as a tenacious litigator, who fights vigorously for her clients, who always receive her cell phone number.

 In addition to criminal defense, Gail has represented over 1000 claimants in receiving social security disability benefits.
-She also has participated in well 1000 bankruptcy cases, and has also litigated divorce and custody matters.
+She also has participated in well over 1,000 bankruptcy cases, and has also litigated divorce and custody matters.

 Gail is a lifelong Pennsylvanian, currently residing in Perkasie with her husband.
 Gail is a proud mother of four children, with her son currently attending NCAA Champion Villanova University.
 She is also recently a proud grandmother.
 Gail is a proud graduate of Rutgers University and Rutgers Law School.
 Gail is an avid Philadelphia sports fan and other interests include Christian music and novels.